How to Become a Real Estate Agent

 Step 6: Complete your required Salesperson Post-Licensing Education (PLE) / Continuing Education (CE)

 First Time Renewal Qualifications: You will need to successfully complete 30-hours of approved education called your Post Licensing Education (PLE).
 This must be completed within one year of the day you were issued a salesperson’s license.
 For a complete list of required PLE credits, visit DPOR’s website.
+Having just completed my PLE, I would recommend NOT waiting until the last minute to complete this.
+The CE Shop offers online PLE and CE classes as well.

 Subsequent Renewal Qualifications: Renewal is required every two years from the last day of the month you were licensed.
 You will need to successfully complete 16-hours of approved Continuing Education.
 This can be completed anytime during the two-year period.
 For a complete list of required CE credits, visit DPOR’s website.

 Simple, right?
 Now do you see why this process can take longer than most people think?
 The end result is well worth all the time and effort you place into following these steps!
 For those that do not pass on the first attempt, do not give up!
 The test is tricky and was designed that way for a reason … Look for my next post on study tips for passing the exam coming soon!
 Again, please check your state real estate board website for the specific requirements in your state.
+Good luck!

-*Side note – to apply for an Associate Broker license, you must complete additional courses, take an examination and have been active as a salesperson for at least 40-hours per week during 36 of the 48 months immediately preceding your application submission.
+*Side note – to apply for an Associate Broker license, you must complete additional courses, take an examination, and have been active as a salesperson for at least 40-hours per week during 36 of the 48 months immediately preceding your application submission.
 An experience verification form must be completed by your broker as well.
 Just something to think about for the future.

 Please remember that the DPOR website is a wonderful resource and I highly recommend that you review the site for additional information. http://www.dpor.virginia.gov/Boards/Real-Estate/